 mode

 Let’s look closer at the event processing perfor- mance in optimization mode in terms of time medi- ans.
-Fig. 4 shows the two benchmarks given that the performance of our approach is 100%.
+Fig. 4 shows the figures of the two benchmarks, relative to the performance of our approach (normalized to 100%).
 For both of the benchmarks, MSMLite (137.9%) and our ap- proach are more efficient.
 It also showed that with the support of C++14, the processing in MSMLite is very fast in case of the composite benchmark.

 For runtime memory consumption, we use the Valgrind Massif profiler (Mas, ; Nethercote and Se- ward, 2007) to measure memory usage.
 Table 3 shows the memory consumption measurements in- cluding stack and heap usage for the composite exam- ple.
-Compared to others, code generated by our ap- proach requires a slight overhead runtime memory us- age (0.35KB).
-This is predictable since the major part of the overhead is used for C++ multi-threading using POSIX Threads and resource control using POSIX Mutex and Condition.
+Compared to others, code generated by our ap- proach requires a slight overhead wrt. runtime memory us- age (0.35KB).
+This is predictable since the major part of the overhead is used for C++ multi-threading using POSIX Threads and resource control using POSIX Mutex and Conditions.
 However, the overhead is small and acceptable (0.35KB).

 7TRAFFIC LIGHT CONTROLLER SIMULATION